Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 ## Story Overview

 Trouble has come to the roaming village of [[Urzin]], which slowly ambles through the wastes of [[Xhorhas]] atop the massive, mossy shells of horizonback tortoises.
-The village’s elder seer, the goblin warlock [Bol’bara](https://www.dndbeyond.com/monsters/bolbara), has gone missing.
+The village’s elder seer, the [[Goblinkin|goblin]] warlock [Bol’bara](https://www.dndbeyond.com/monsters/bolbara), has gone missing.
 Three nights ago, while foraging by night for rare alchemical ingredients, Bol’bara was beset by a cadre of [[Dwendalian Empire]] soldiers near the foothills of [[Brokenveil Bluffs]].
 On the orders of an imperial inquisitor named [Parson Pellinost](https://www.dndbeyond.com/monsters/parson-pellinost), the goblin warlock was forcefully escorted to the local garrison for questioning—and for magical experimentation.

 What neither the imperial forces nor the goblinoids of [[Urzin]] know is that Bol’bara was performing a series of rare communal rites near a site of major arcane significance.
 With those rites interrupted, she is now in the throes of possession by her patron, a shadow demon known as Trush.
 If its dark power is set free, Trush could wreak havoc across the wastes of [[Xhorhas]], using Bol’bara as its worldly vessel.